ismailsobhy/playwright-pom/README.md

 # Github actions

 A Github action runs exists and uses docker within.
-The run is on three browsers and the report is shared as in https://github.com/ismailsobhy/playwright-pom/actions/runs/8545217091 and the report is retained for 15 days.
+The run is on three browsers and the report in the run shared as in https://github.com/ismailsobhy/playwright-pom/actions/runs/8545307433 and the report is retained for 15 days.